DeanFeldman/DocSync/README.md

 > The installer is not commercially code-signed yet, so Windows SmartScreen may display a warning.

-> The editable-document workspace described below is currently available in the
-> source build.
-The latest published installer remains `v1.2.1` until the next
-> release is tagged.
+---

-## Version 1.2.1
+## Version 1.3.0

-DocSync `v1.2.1` is a maintenance release focused on making large documents and table-heavy previews faster and more reliable.
+DocSync `v1.3.0` is an editor-stability and usability release.

 ### Improvements

-- Loads document preview pages progressively instead of rendering every page immediately.
-- Reduces database work when opening document sets containing many exact-match groups.
-- Keeps the total exact-match group count visible without loading every group into the initial response.
-- Improves table rendering when source tables use sparse row or column positions.
-- Uses browser content visibility to reduce the rendering cost of off-screen pages.
-- Preserves search navigation by loading the required page before scrolling to a result.
+- Makes the document workspace more compact so more document content remains visible.
+- Improves structured-editor recovery after API failures and failed document operations.
+- Keeps the editor usable after choosing **OK** or **Cancel** when changing blocks with an unpreviewed draft.
+- Adds dismissible error messages that do not block the rest of the workspace.
+- Adds visible **Undo** and **Redo** controls for the active block.
+- Prevents Quill toolbar controls from being duplicated after editor remounts.
+- Improves document-set search and result navigation.
+- Improves performance for large documents and table-heavy previews.
+- Supports editing of mapped top-level table cells.
+- Preserves safe versioning, preview-before-generation, and immutable document history.

+---

 ## Main features

 ### Document sets

-- Upload between 2 and 20 related `.docx` files as a document set.
+- Upload between 2 and 20 related `.docx` files.
 - Reopen saved document sets from the local workspace library.
 - Add documents to an existing set.
+- Remove individual documents.
-- Remove individual documents or delete a complete set.
+- Delete a complete document set.
-- Search every occurrence across the current version of every document, grouped by file with highlighted context and exact-result navigation.
+- Search all current document versions from one search field.
+- Navigate directly to a matching document block.
+- View the number of files, elements, and exact-match groups.

 ### Layout, Edit, and Compare

+DocSync provides three document workspace modes.

+#### Layout

-- **Layout** shows a read-only Microsoft Word-rendered preview when Word is installed, with a structured fallback when rendering is unavailable.
+- Displays a read-only Microsoft Word-rendered preview when Microsoft Word is available.
+- Uses a structured fallback when Word rendering is unavailable.
+- Preserves the original document as the authoritative layout reference.

+#### Edit

-- **Edit** exposes supported headings, paragraphs, list items, and top-level table cells as stable, version-scoped blocks.
+- Exposes supported headings, paragraphs, list items, and top-level table cells as stable blocks.
-- **Compare** shows exact and near matches with similarity scores and word-level difference spans.
-- The Quill 2 editor preserves supported bold, italic, underline, heading, list, indentation, and alignment metadata.
-- Visible **Undo** and **Redo** controls apply to the active block's uncommitted draft.
-Use `Ctrl+Z` to undo and `Ctrl+Y` or `Ctrl+Shift+Z` to redo (`Command+Z` or `Command+Shift+Z` on macOS).
-- Draft history resets when another block or version opens.
-Undo and redo never rewrite a generated document version.
+- Uses Quill 2 for structured rich-text editing.
+- Supports selected formatting metadata, including:
+  - bold
+  - italic
+  - underline
+  - heading levels
+  - ordered and unordered lists
+  - indentation
+  - alignment
-- One mapped Word block is edited at a time.
-The editor stays pinned at the top while the document block list scrolls on desktop-sized screens.
+- Keeps one mapped Word block active at a time.

-### Coordinated editing

-- Find exact matches using Unicode NFKC normalisation, case folding, trimming, whitespace collapsing, and element type.
+- Provides visible Undo and Redo controls.
+- Prevents multiline paste, splitting, merging, and reordering where these operations could break document mapping.

+#### Compare

+- Finds exact wording matches across documents.
-- Review bounded near-match candidates and explicitly confirm or ignore them.
+- Finds bounded near-match candidates.
+- Shows similarity scores.
+- Displays word-level differences.
+- Requires explicit confirmation before near matches can be edited.
+- Lets the user include or exclude eligible targets.

+### Editing modes

+DocSync supports three controlled editing modes:

+1. **Shared wording**
+   Apply the active draft to selected exact matches.
+Near matches remain protected unless explicitly confirmed.

+2. **Per-document values**
-- Apply shared wording to exact matches, provide a distinct value for each selected document, or override and detach only the source paragraph.
+   Provide a different replacement value for each selected document target.

-- Include or exclude every eligible target before generation.
+3. **Whole-paragraph override**
+   Change only the selected source block and detach it from shared updates.

+### Preview and generation

-- Preview the resolved result for every affected document without writing files or database records.
+- Preview the resolved result before writing any files.
+- Show every affected document and location.
-- Reject stale generation requests when a document changed after preview.
+- Reject stale operations when a document changed after the editor was opened.
+- Generate changes atomically.
-- Write a confirmed batch atomically as new immutable document versions.
+- Create new immutable document versions.
+- Keep original uploads unchanged.
+- Continue editing from the newly generated current versions.

-### Downloads and history
+### Downloads and version history

+- Download the current document.
-- Download the current document or any recorded version.
+- Download any recorded document version.
 - Download the complete document set as a ZIP archive.
-- Download the output of an editor operation as a ZIP archive.
+- Download generated operation output.
-- Inspect version lineage and the edit history for a document set.
+- Inspect document version lineage.
-- Continue editing from newly generated current versions.
-- Restore any earlier version by copying its content into a new immutable current version.
-The restored source, previously current version, and all other history remain available.
+- Restore an earlier version by copying it into a new current version.
+- Keep the restored source version and all later history available.

+---

+## Safety model

+DocSync is designed around controlled document editing.

+- Original uploaded files are never overwritten.
+- Every supported editor block is mapped to a stored Word element.
+- Preview operations do not write new files or database records.
+- Confirmed edits create new versions rather than replacing history.
+- Generation requests use the same source versions that were previewed.
+- Stale edits are rejected when a document changes before generation.
+- Failed generation operations are rolled back.
+- Unsupported Word structures are preserved and shown as read-only.
+- Local error messages can be dismissed without disabling the editor.

+---

 ## How it works

-1. Create a document set and upload related Word files.
+1. Create a document set.
-2. Use **Layout** to inspect the Word document or **Edit** to select a supported block.
+2. Upload related Microsoft Word documents.
+3. Open a document in **Layout** or **Edit**.
+4. Select one supported block.
-3. Edit that block with the pinned rich-text editor.
+5. Edit the block in the structured editor.
-4. Open **Compare** to review exact and near matches and their differences.
+6. Review exact and near matches in **Compare**.
-5. Choose shared wording, per-document values, or a whole-paragraph override.
-6. Select every intended target and explicitly confirm any near matches.
-7. Preview the resolved output for every affected document.
-8. Generate new versions from the same base versions used by the preview.
-9. Download a version, the operation ZIP, or the current document set.
-10. When needed, restore an earlier version as a new current version without deleting or relabelling existing history.

-DocSync always keeps the original uploaded files unchanged.
+7. Choose the editing mode.
+8. Select the intended targets.
+9. Preview the complete result.
+10. Generate new immutable versions.
+11. Download or restore versions when needed.

+---

 ## Technology